Skip to Main Content

 Useful Resources

-Frequently Asked Questions
+Frequently Asked Questions about contentious probate

-How long can contentious probate take?
+How long does contentious probate take?

-At what point should I contest a Will?
+When should I contest a Will?

 What are the grounds for contesting a Will?